 Ceremonial Cacao has been a backbone of my daily diet for over 6 years.
 This is author is also the owner of Island Sharks.
-As such, I am able to bring you my 'Brewable', ceremonial cacao bar I always feature in my posts about #cacaoceremonies.
+As such, I am able to bring you my own 'brewable', ceremonial cacao bar I always feature in my posts about #cacaoceremonies.

-Anyway, here is the story.
 Ending first, with me alone, on a road, in the dark at 3000 feet near Quito, Ecuador.
-I couldn't see down, and there was a sheer cliff along side the road I walked.
+I couldn't see down.
+There was a sheer cliff along side the road I walked.
 I didn't sense danger.
 Here are the views during day light.
-I felt called to have gone to the #cacaoceremony
+I felt called to have gone to the #cacaoceremony despite the danger.

 I had come from about 500 feet below.
 Although Ecuador is coastal, where I was there was no ocean access.
-I was near the cloud city.
-The capital, but all I could see was dark.
+I was near the cloud city. the capital, but all I could see was dark.
 Everyone else was still below.
 Here are more day light views of where I was at night.
-With no cell service.
+Oh and there was no cell service.

 You see I had no fear.
 No fear of animals (coyotes?) or strangers.
 It was the wilderness of backwoods and rural Quito and I felt (almost) at home.
 During the ceremony I was nervous.
 Arriving I was scared.
 Cacao made me fearless and speaking spanish, a second language, began to feel like my first

 Meeting new people, in a new land, in a new language is hard enough without social anxiety and anti-social tendencies.
-I was a wreck but I knew cacao was coming.
-My cabbie was off and I was relying on the company of strangers.
-I had nothing but the calling to be there and the purpose of being there to defend me.
-The host, @cacaoamortantra on Instagram, did an exceptional job of keeping me comfortable while arrived and she set up.
-She spoke English but I asked to leave to experience in Spanish.
+I had nothing but the calling to be there and the purpose of being there to to find confidence.
+The host, also @cacaoamortantra on Instagram, did an exceptional job of keeping me comfortable while she guided us.
+She spoke English, but I asked to leave to the experience in Spanish.
 This 'ceremonia de cacao' would be my first but not last in Ecuador.
-As a host @hawaiicacaoceremony of cacao ceremonies in Hawai'i, this writer has to admit that he began hosting cacao ceremonies of his own after going through events similar to this.
-I even held ceremony at the Portugal Spirit Festival, Tokyo and several other countries including the Sovereign Kingdom of Hawai'i and Hawai'i in the United States.
-Virtual cacao ceremonies will begin soon!
-Go follow the account on Instagram for more!
+As a host of cacao ceremonies in Hawai'i, this writer has to admit that he began hosting cacao ceremonies of his own after going through events similar to this.
+I even held ceremony at the Portugal Spirit Festival, Tokyo and several other countries.

 I let go of all expectations as a peer or colleague.
 I joined her cacao ceremony as a student or 'estudiante'.
 No other substances were consumed expect water and bliss was attained.
 That implies we drank only the cacao and it affected us.

 Pineal glands secreted the substances usually reserved for church or weddings and people felt their sacred nature return.
 We all shared after imbibing the cacao, how we felt.
 I translated well, y ahora yo hablo espanol mejor (and now I speak Spanish better).
 But, more importantly I learned cacao ceremonies better.
-I learned not to be afraid better.
-I learned to be pro-social and share with or without cacao.
+I learned not to be afraid of new places, better.
+I learned to be pro-social (not anti-social) and share, with or without cacao.

-The most important thing I learned was that all cacao ceremonies were originally in Spanish!
+The most important thing I learned, or realized, was that all cacao ceremonies were originally in Spanish!
 Maybe Peruvian or 'Quetchwa' was spoken.
 Definitely Mayan and Olmec languages were used too.
 But thats it.
 Not English.
-Cacao (and cocoa) is a Nahuatl Indian word.
+Even chocolate is, or comes from a Nahuatl Indian word.